isomerpages/mlaw-corp/_covid19/05-D-faq-nrf.md

 **3. Is there a deadline to serve a Notification for Relief on the other party to the contract?**
 * Yes.
 A Notification for Relief must be served on the other party to the contract within the prescribed period.
-* Please take note of the following deadlines to serve a Notifcation for Relief would be as follows after the prescribed period is extended:
+* Please take note of the following deadlines to serve a Notifcation for Relief:

 | <b>Deadline to serve Notification for Relief</b> | <b>Categories of Contracts</b>
 | <b>19 November 2020</b> | -- Leases and licences of non-residential property <br>-- Hire-purchase and conditional sales agreements with banks or MAS-regulated finance companies for commercial vehicles, or plant/machinery used for commercial purposes <br>-- Loans to SMEs secured by certain collateral in Singapore